sims-lab/CapCruncher/docs/running_the_pipeline.rst

 .. note::

     Multi-lane FASTQ files should be
-    concatenated prior to running the pipeline otherwise multiple separate analyses will be performed.
+    concatenated prior to running the pipeline; otherwise multiple separate analyses will be performed.

 * samplename_R1.fastq.gz